jonnylamb/simplefeed/README.md

 If this is set to "planet" then the post title and author will be retrieved from the title.
 For example, a post in a planet/aggregator could have a title "Joe Bloggs: MediaWiki is great".
 If type="planet" is set, then {TITLE} will become "Mediawiki is great", and {AUTHOR} will become "Joe Bloggs".
 ### date
 The format of the date to output.
 This conforms to PHP's date function syntax.
 This defaults to j F Y (E.g. 3 March 2007).
+### sort
+If you specify sort="asc" then the feeds will be displayed in revers order.

 ## Further examples
 Using an aggregator's feed